denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 ```

 Since the stream is empty, the comparator is never called, and no value is present in the ``Optional``.
 #### Finding a Value

 The ``findAny()`` and ``findFirst()`` methods return an element of the stream unless the stream is empty.
 If the stream is empty, they return an empty ``Optional``.
 Since Java generates only the amount of stream you need, the infinite stream needs to generate only one element.
 As its name implies, the ``findAny()`` method can return any element of the stream. the ``findAny()`` method is more likely to return a random element when working with parallel streams.

-These methods are terminal operations but not reductions.
+**==These methods are terminal operations but not reductions.
 The reason is that they sometimes return without processing all of the elements.
-This means that they return a value based on the stream but do not reduce the entire stream into one value.
+This means that they return a value based on the stream but do not reduce the entire stream into one value.==**

 ```java
 public Optional<T> findAny()